 Fourth Year Medical Student Acting Internship

-UPMC Shadyside Family Medicine Residency Program offers an acting internship in family medicine.
-Medical students can explore the family medicine approach to medicine, and learn more about our residency program.
+UPMC Shadyside Family Medicine Residency Program offers an acting internship in Family Medicine.
+Medical students can explore the Family Medicine approach to medicine, and learn more about our residency program.
 This rotation is largely an inpatient experience at UPMC Shadyside.
-You will work alongside family medicine residents admitting patients from the emergency department and the Family Health Center.
-The rotation is unique in that all patients are overseen by family medicine attending physicians.
+You will work alongside Family Medicine residents admitting patients from the emergency department and the Family Health Center.
+The rotation is unique in that all patients are overseen by Family Medicine attending physicians.
 Our residents admit patients from the Shadyside Family Health Center as well as numerous community family physician practices.
-You will treat patients in the emergency room, inpatient wards, and intensive care units.
-Learning occurs through close interaction with patients' attending family physicians and with senior family medicine residents.
+You will treat patients beginning with their admission in the emergency room and follow them through their inpatient hospital stay.
+Learning occurs through close interaction with patients' attending family physicians and with senior Family Medicine residents.

-Formal didactic teaching is led by the team’s attending, a residency faculty physician who meets with the care team daily during sign-in, as well as for walk rounds.
-This family medicine attending conducts daily teaching sessions, which include didactics, integrated behavioral science rounds, pharmacy rounds, and radiology rounds.
+Formal didactic teaching is resident-led and supported by the team’s academic and Family Health Center team attendings, a residency faculty physician who meets with the care team daily during sign-in, as well as for walk rounds.
+This academic Family Medicine attending conducts daily teaching sessions, which include didactics, integrated behavioral science rounds, pharmacy rounds, and radiology rounds.
 Topics range from basic clinical skills to disease diagnosis and management.
 Care team walk rounds occur daily.
-You will also participate in the residency's weekly all-afternoon multi-disciplinary conferences.
+You will also participate in the residency's weekly all-afternoon multi-disciplinary didactic conferences.
 For those students with a particular interest in Family Medicine, additional outpatient experiences have the potential to be incorporated, which will be discussed on an individual basis.

 Third Year Medical Student Clerkship

+This rotation is an outpatient experience at our UPMC Shadyside Family Health Center.
+Medical students can explore the Family Medicine approach to medicine, and learn more about our residency program.
 Emphasis will be placed on the development of ambulatory care skills in a Family Medicine setting.
-Students will see scheduled patients with resident and faculty at the Family Health Center.
+Students will see scheduled patients with residents and faculty at the Family Health Center.
 They will be responsible for initial patient assessment, including history, physical examination, and in-office laboratory testing.
 Students will develop and implement comprehensive management plans, including preventive and therapeutic measures.
 One-on-one supervision and teaching are provided during office hours.
-Download and complete application.
+Download and Complete the Application

 This rotation will incorporate the following disciplines: